4D-Game/CrazyComet/docs/coding-style/python.md

 ```

 ### Functions
 Functions should be named in **snake_case** like variables.
-Eventhough Python isn't strictly typesafe it ist good practice to define a return-type and the type of the parameters
+Even though Python isn't strictly typesafe it is good practice to define a return-type and the type of the parameters.

 *Example:*
 ```py